hkawaji/dpi1/README.md

 DPI1
 ====

-Decomposition-based peak identification (DPI), which find peaks across a large number of TSS (transcription starting site) profiles.
-This set of scripts is the one used in a paper (Forrest et. al., 2014) and its related papers.
+Decomposition-based peak identification (DPI) - it finds peaks across a large number of TSS (transcription starting site) profiles.
+This set of scripts is tailored to produce CAGE peaks in FANTOM5 phase 1 (Forrest et. al., 2014, and its related papers).
+Note that this is a typical patchwork, which depends on many scripts and is tested only a few environments.
+I believe the FANTOM5 peaks are reasonably comprehensive for general analysis for human and mouse, and I won’t recommend to run it for every analysis.
+However, still, this might be useful for special purposes or cases.

 ## How to run in this script

-Step1.  preparation - set parameters in Rakefile
+Step1.  set parameters in Rakefile

-At least, these parameters have to be set properly:
+At least, these parameters have to be set properly for your environment:

     genome = "~/BEDTools/genomes/human.hg19.genome"
     ctss_path = "../in/ctss/*.ctss.bed.gz"